-- Hospitalisation in Government, Mission and Municipal hospitals and clinics including Parirenyatwa, paid in full.
+- Hospitalisation in a Government, Mission and Municipal hospitals and clinics, including Parirenyatwa.

-- Specialist Treatment Services at Government, Municipal and Mission hospitals.
+- Specialist treatment services at Government, Mission and Municipal hospitals.

-- Pathology and Radiology Services at Government, Municipal and Mission hospitals.
+- Pathology and Radiology services at Government, Mission and Municipal hospitals.

 - Blood Transfusion Services (BTS)

-Members can access generic prescription drugs on the Society’s Drug Facility arrangement with some pharmacies.
-Drugs are paid at approved Medical Aid Award rate.
+Members can access generic prescription drugs or the equivalent on the Society’s network of pharmacies.

-Paid at 100% of cost up to the 3 year limit.
-It caters for lenses, frames and contact lenses.
-Eye tests are paid in full at Cimas rates.
-(Limited to Government suppliers only)
+It caters for either lenses, frames or contact lenses.
+Eye tests are paid to tariff once every year (limited to Government suppliers only)

 Prosthetics and Appliances

-The following benefit waiting periods shall apply to those who will be joining the Society for the first time or where there has been a lapse in membership.
-The society reserves the right to waive waiting periods for members transferring from AFHoZ affiliated medical aid societies.
+The following benefit waiting periods apply to those joining the Society for the first time or where there has been a lapse in the membership.
+The Society reserves the right to waive waiting periods for members transferring from AHFoZ affiliated medical aid societies.
 These waiting periods include: